 Toothaches are no fun and can pop up anytime.
 Left untreated, they can keep you up at night and prevent you from eating, traveling, or talking.
 However, everyone can take steps to prevent toothaches and ensure healthy teeth by regularly visiting the dentist and avoiding sugary foods.
 During National Toothache Day on February 9, check out our important tips that will help you prevent the painful and inconvenient experience of a toothache.

-National Toothache Day - History
+National Toothache Day timeline

 Toothache Day was first celebrated

 Although Toothache Day is widely celebrated now, no one seems to know who created it.

 The tooth key was used to remove painful teeth

 It was a painful but effective method to remove teeth when necessary.
 Fortunately, we've come a long way.

 People in China first cleaned their teeth with bristled brushes made out of bamboo or bone.

 Make a promise to brush and floss

 Refocus your efforts on your oral health and vow to brush and floss twice a day.
 Set yourself up for success by stocking up on toothbrushes, toothpaste, and floss.